zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/intro/intro.md

 ### Objectives

-In this lab you will learn to use SQLcl, Liquibase and git to track and apply changes across databases for CI/CD processes.
+In this lab you will learn to use SQLcl and git to track and apply changes across databases for a CI/CD processes.

 - Create an autonomous database and sameple schemas
-- Use SQLcl and Liquibase to create a baseline of an Oracle Database schema
+- Use SQLcl to create a baseline of an Oracle Database schema
 - Commit the baseline to a git repository
-- Create and track database object changes with SQLcl and Liquibase
+- Create and track database object changes with SQLcl
 - Apply the changes to a new schema and see the results

 ### Prerequisites